-Successful treatment of Hodgkin’s lymphoma depends upon accurate and precise diagnosis.
-However, the disease may be challenging to diagnose.
+Successfully treating Hodgkin’s lymphoma depends upon an accurate and precise diagnosis.
+However, the disease may be hard to diagnose.
 It is important for a specialist familiar with Hodgkin’s lymphoma to analyze your biopsy.

-While most cancer centers see only a few cases of Hodgkin’s lymphoma a year, our internationally known program focuses only on the disease.
+While most cancer centers see only a few cases of Hodgkin’s lymphoma a year, MD Anderson has an internationally known program that focuses only on the disease.
 Our pathologists have some of the highest levels of expertise in Hodgkin’s lymphoma you’ll find anywhere.
 They use the latest technology and techniques to pinpoint disease.

 Hodgkin’s Lymphoma Diagnostic Tests

 If you have symptoms that may signal Hodgkin’s lymphoma, your doctor will examine you and ask you questions about your health, your lifestyle and family medical history.

 One or more of the following tests may be used to find out if you have Hodgkin’s lymphoma.
 These tests also may help find out if your treatment is working.